guidone/node-red-contrib-chatbot-discord/README.md

 node-red
 ```

-Then follow [this tutorial](https://github.com/guidone/node-red-contrib-chatbot/wiki/Discord-Receiver-node) to create your first chat bot with **Discor**.
+Then follow [this tutorial](https://github.com/guidone/node-red-contrib-chatbot/wiki/Discord-Receiver-node) to create your first chat bot with **Discord**.

 ## The MIT License
 Permission is hereby granted, free of charge, to any person obtaining a copy